Warspinix/Cloud-Text-Editor/README.md

 This is achieved through a **login system** – each user logs into their account to view, create, and edit their files.

 ## Key Features
 - **Registration with OTP Verification**
-  A registered email has to be verified through an OTP sent to that email using the SMTP service.
+  EA registered email has to be verified through an OTP sent to that email using the SMTP service.

 - **User-Specific File Access**
   Each user has a private workspace accessible only through their login credentials.